ontology-tech/DID-solidity/doc/en/DID-spec-tron.md

 ## Tron DID Registration and Deactivation

-Tron DID **MUST** be registered on the Tron blockchain to be activated, and the same Tron DID **MUST NOT** be registered more than once.
+Tron DID can be automatically generated without registration for each Tron address.

 When a Tron DID is deactivated, all the related data including public keys, controllers, and other properties will be deleted and only a record of the Tron DID identifier will remain on the Tron blockchain.